Cimpress-MCP/grunt-aws-swaggerimport/README.md

       region: 'your-aws-region', // Default: us-east-1
     },
     your_target: {
+      // REQUIRED: Can either be a (string) path to swagger json file, or object.
+      // swagger_config: {/* ... config as object ... */}
+      swagger_config: 'path/to/your/swagger-file.json',

-      // Include the update block if you want to update an existing API
+      // OPTIONAL: Include the update block if you want to update an existing API
       // A new API will be created if no update block is provided.
       update: {
         restApiId: 'id-of-api-to-update'
         mode: 'overwrite', // May be either merge or overwrite.
       },

-      // Include the deployment block if you want to deploy the API to a stage.
+      // OPTIONAL: Include the deployment block if you want to deploy the API to a stage.
       // See http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/APIGateway.html#createDeployment-property
       // for more info on these params.
       deployment: {